marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "else keyword"}}

 You often won't just have code that executes when a condition holds true, but also code that handles the other case.
 This alternate path is represented by the second arrow in the diagram.
-You can use the `else` keyword, together with `if`, to create two separate, alternative execution paths.
+You can use the `else` keyword, together with `if`, to create two separate, alternative execution paths:

 ```{test: wrap}
 let theNumber = Number(prompt("Pick a number"));